Kimberlee97/tp/docs/UserGuide.md

 </div>
 &nbsp;

+&nbsp;

 ### Finding Your Contacts

-Homey helps you quickly locate any contact in your property database.
+Homey helps you quickly locate any **active** contacts in your property database.
 You can search using `find` command with different filters to match your workflow needs.

 **General search rules** (applies to name, address, and tag searches):
 - **Case-insensitive:** Uppercase and lowercase letters are treated the same - typing `john` will match `John`